jenkinsci/git-bisect-plugin/README.md

 This parameter is used to distinguish between two different bisections.
 If the bisection stopped it can be resumed based on this identifier.

-**Note:**  This is used as a file name inside the jenkins controller.
+**Note:**  This is used as a file name inside the Jenkins controller.
 You can interfere with the decisions this job makes, or add revisions to ignore by editing this file.
-It can be found under the project directory in jenkins, for example -
+It can be found under the project directory in Jenkins, for example -

 ``` syntaxhighlighter-pre
 /var/jenkins/jobs/PROJECT_NAME/SEARCH_IDENTIFIER_1